ODonnchadha/blockchain-basics/README.md

-# blockchain-basics
+# Blockchain Basics
-Culled from an instructional class entitled "Blockchain Basics A Practical Approach."
+- Culled from an instructional class entitled "Blockchain Basics A Practical Approach."